 Elliot Stieglitz, MD

-We recently completed a clinical trial conducted through the Children's Oncology Group for patients with relapsed and refractory JMML.
-This trial tested the safety and efficacy of the oral MEK inhibitor, trametinib.
-This trial met its primary objective with half of all patients experiencing an objective response.
-Our next trial will risk-stratify patients with newly diagnosed JMML to receive different therapies tailored to the risk of relapse predicted by both the number of mutations and DNA methylation signatures at diagnosis.
-This trial will move trametinib into the front-line setting in combination with azacitidine.
-This clinical trial will be conducted through the Therapeutic Advances in Childhood Leukemia & Lymphoma (TACL) consortium and is funded by the National Cancer Institute (R37).
+We have now opened a clinical trial that incorporates all of the above findings and risk-stratifies patients with newly diagnosed JMML to receive different therapies tailored to the risk of relapse predicted by both the number of mutations and DNA methylation signatures at diagnosis.
+This trial moves trametinib into the front-line setting in combination with azacitidine.
+This clinical trial is being conducted through the Therapeutic Advances in Childhood Leukemia & Lymphoma (TACL) consortium and is funded by the National Cancer Institute (R37).
+This trial (NCT05849662) is open and is currently enrolling patients.

 Yeshiva University, New York, B.A., 06/03, Biology